International Repetitive Strain Injury (RSI) Awareness Day 2023

 - Encouraging governments to enact effective and enforced ergonomic regulations

-RSI Day 2022 - Occupational Health Clinics for Ontario Workers (OHCOW) is holding its free annual event to increase awareness and prevention of musculoskeletal disorders.
-Due to COVID-19 restrictions, this year’s event will be held virtually only and has been extended from a one-day event to a weekly webinar series for the month of February.
-Registration for this free event is required to participate.
-Click here to learn more about the webinars and to register.
-Videos from OHCOW's 2022 RSI Day sessions are also available on the OHCOW YouTube channel.
+RSI Day 2023 - Occupational Health Clinics for Ontario Workers (OHCOW) is producing weekly webinars throughout the month of February to increase awareness and prevention of musculoskeletal disorders.
+Follow this link to register and learn more about the webinars.
+Videos from OHCOW's 2023 RSI Day sessions are also available on the OHCOW YouTube channel.

 - Occupational Health & Safety: A Guide for ONA Members